Trump: U.S. should get 'substantial portion' of TikTok operations sale price

 Navarro said the Chinese government and military use Microsoft software “to do all the things they do.”

-Reporting by David Shepardson, Doina Chiacu, Susan Heavey, Alexandra Alper, Echo Wang, Greg Roumeliotis, Paresh Dave and Pete Schroeder; Editing by Nick Zieminski and Lisa Shumaker
+Reporting by David Shepardson, Doina Chiacu, Susan Heavey, Alexandra Alper, Echo Wang, Greg Roumeliotis, Paresh Dave and Pete Schroeder; Editing by Nick Zieminski, Lisa Shumaker and Aurora Ellis